chrisjen83/k3s-labs/deploy-photo-album/README.md

 At this point I am assuming your pod has started, now you might ask what is the IP address to access this web page?

-Lets take a look at that Service we created inside our deployment YAML.
+Lets take a look at that service we created inside our deployment YAML.
 Type the below command to find out.

 ```
-kubectl --namespace <YOUR_NAMESPACE> get svc
+kubectl <YOUR_NAMESPACE> get svc
 ```

 ```